Meghan King Edmonds Shares Photo Of Kids On Instagram Ahead Of ‘RHOC’ Return

-Meghan and Jim tied the knot in September 2014 and welcomed their first child, daughter Aspen, in November 2016 after Meghan was seen undergoing in-vitro fertilization on The Real Housewives of Orange County.
-Then, in June 2018, after undergoing another round of in-vitro fertilization, Meghan gave birth to her and Jim’s twins.
+Meghan and Jim tied the knot in September 2014 and welcomed their first child, daughter Aspen, in November 2016 after Meghan was seen undergoing in vitro fertilization on The Real Housewives of Orange County.
+Then, in June 2018, after undergoing another round of in vitro fertilization, Meghan gave birth to her and Jim’s twins.

 As fans will recall, Meghan quit her role on the show in January 2018 after appearing on the series in a full-time role for three seasons.
 At the time, she explained that she and Jim were headed to Missouri as she prepared to welcome her boys.